akshaypujari2507/GreenLightAssignment/README.md

 ## Description
-Metrics app loads the data from the "http://demo1929804.mockable.io/" and stores it in persistent storage.
+Metrics app loads the data from the "http://demo1929804.mockable.io/" api and stores it in persistent storage.
 Records will be always loaded from the local database.

 Metrics app is offline capable.